Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Massive-STEPS Dataset

-Since the POIs in STD include their corresponding Foursquare Place IDs, we matched them directly with entries in the Foursquare OS Places dataset using these IDs as the key.
-This one-to-one ID correspondence allows for a straightforward join operation, enriching each POI with additional metadata such as its precise latitude and longitude, name (e.g., of a restaurant or subway station), and address.
-However, not all POIs in the Foursquare OS Places dataset include the full metadata, particularly those categorized as private residences, which are excluded due to privacy restrictions.
+\paragraph{POI Enrichment via Foursquare OS Places} Since the POIs in STD include their corresponding Foursquare Place IDs, we matched them directly with entries in the Foursquare OS Places dataset using these IDs as the key.
+This one-to-one ID correspondence allows for a straightforward join operation, enriching each POI with additional metadata such as its precise latitude and longitude, name (e.g., of a restaurant or subway station), and address\footnote{Foursquare OS Places is originally released with an Apache 2.0 license.}.
+However, not all POIs in the Foursquare OS Places dataset include the full metadata, particularly those categorized as private residences, which are expectedly excluded due to privacy restrictions.